What is Passive-Aggressive behavior?

 - Follow through on consequences: It is important to follow through on the consequences of violating boundaries, to demonstrate that you are serious about maintaining them.
 For example, if the person continues to engage in passive-aggressive behavior despite your request not to, you may need to limit your interactions with them or end the relationship altogether.

-- Seek support: It can be helpful to seek support from friends, family, or a therapist, to help you maintain your boundaries and navigate difficult conversations with the passive-aggressive person
+- Seek Support or Mediation: It can be helpful to seek support from friends, family, or a therapist, to help you maintain your boundaries and navigate difficult conversations with the passive-aggressive person

 Passive-aggressive behavior can be frustrating and challenging to deal with.
 However, by identifying the signs of this behavior and using effective communication and boundary-setting strategies, you can manage this behavior and improve your relationships.
 We’re here to help you deal with Passive-Aggression in the Denver Area.
 We invite you to call us at 720-551-4553 for a free 20-minute phone consultation with a therapy specialist.
 Click here learn more about our Therapy Services